oktadev/okta-java-ee-rest-api-example/README.md

 This example app shows how to build a Java EE REST API and secure it with JWT and OIDC.

-Please read [Build a Java EE REST API; Secure it with JWT and OIDC]() to see how this app was created.
+Please read [Build a Java REST API with Java EE and OIDC](https://developer.okta.com/blog/2018/09/12/secure-java-ee-rest-api) to see how this app was created.

 **Prerequisites:** [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [Maven](https://maven.apache.org), and an [Okta Developer Account](https://developer.okta.com).